helpfulengineering/resources/software/proposals/whereamI_solution.md

 We could only provide the last 30m location and in case of infection we could share the data with Hospitals/Gov/ETC

+Prob radius needs to be wider 2km or more and center of radius random.
+Or even wider 10KM was discussed in another fork.

 ## ✅ "I've read this" section